Conducted immunity tests are divided into 2 groups:

 - signal generator (synthesiser)

 - power amplifier

 - Windows compatible software for your PC

 - all cables and connectors

-Tthe preferred injection method is via the appropriate CDN(s).
+The preferred injection method is via the appropriate CDN(s).
 These are the devices that are connected to the EUT cables.
 They couple the RF into the cables.
 CDNs are the preferred technique according to the IEC61000-4-6 standard.
-We have a comprehensive range of CDNs to cover all standard cable types. other injection devices may be used – see below.
+We have a comprehensive range of CDNs to cover all standard cable types.
+Other injection devices may be used – see below.

 The conventional CDNs are each matched to suit a particular cable type

 These versatile CDNs include adaptors such that one CDN can cover several cable types, thus achieving a significant cost saving.